DFHack/dfhack/COMPILE.rst

 This will show a curses-based interface that lets you set all of the extra options.

-You can also use a cmake-friendly IDE like KDevelop 4 or the cmake GUI program.
+You can also use a cmake-friendly IDE like KDevelop 4 or the cmake-gui program.

 To be installed into the system or packaged::